Rae699/Blog/_posts/2025-03-03-my-first-post.md

 It was messy.
 But it worked.
 I built my first **screeners** to automate my trading strategies, and when those signals started firing… man, it felt like magic.

-But the high didn’t last long.
+But the high didn't last long.

 I realized immediately:
 - This was duct tape.
-- This wasn’t scalable.
+- This wasn't scalable.
-- I didn’t actually understand the code beneath the surface.
+- I didn't actually understand the code beneath the surface.

 If I wanted to build something real—plug in new strategies, add exchange integrations, build robust pipelines, and eventually merge it with **Sentinelle**, my collaborative project with Jun, Sylvain, and Emile—I needed to go back to the foundations.